think about our airline and

 or to see past columns?
 Click here!

-Wherever you’re going today, thank you for flying American Airlines.
+Wherever you’re going today, we appreciate you flying with us.